nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 Embedding images
 ----------------

-Publicaly accessible images can be embedded using normal Markdown syntax, for example using `this SEM photo of Yersinia Pestis <https://commons.wikimedia.org/wiki/File:Yersinia_pestis.jpg>`__:
+Publicly accessible images can be embedded using normal Markdown syntax, for example using `this SEM photo of Yersinia Pestis <https://commons.wikimedia.org/wiki/File:Yersinia_pestis.jpg>`__:

 .. code-block:: markdown